-The Fund may also invest an additional 5% of its net assets in equity securities of issues located in Emerging Market Countries.
-The Fund's aggregate investment in equity and fixed income securities of issuers located in Emerging Market Countries may not exceed 20% of its net assets.

-The Fund may also invest in European Depository Receipts ("EDRs"), Global Depository Receipts ("GDRs") and American Depository Receipts ("ADRs") (collectively "Depository Receipts"), which are securities issued by a financial institution which evidence ownership interests in a security or a pool of securities.
+The Fund may also invest in fixed income securities issued by the U.S. government and U.S. corporations and mainly traded on Recognised Markets located in the United States that a Portfolio Manager believes are appropriate in light of the Fund's objective.
+Fixed income securities in which the Fund may invest must be rated investment grade i.e. rated in one of the four highest rating categories by a Recognised Rating Agency or, if not rated, determined to be of comparable quality by the relevant Portfolio Manager, provided that no more than 10% of the Fund's net assets may be invested in such securities.
+The Fund may also invest in American Depository Receipts which are securities issued by a financial institution which evidence ownership interests in a security or a pool of securities deposited with the financial institution.
 In the case of the Fund, the Depository Receipts will evidence ownership in equity securities which the Fund could otherwise invest in, in accordance with its investment policies outlined herein.
-The EDRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and over-the-counter markets listed in Appendix I. The GDRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and over-the-counter markets listed in Appendix I. In accordance with the UCITS Regulations no more than 10% of the Fund's net assets will be invested in EDRs or GDRs and any other transferable securities which are not listed or traded on a Recognised Market.
-The Fund may also invest in equity-linked notes.
+The ADRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and over-the-counter markets listed in Appendix I. In accordance with the UCITS Regulations no more than 10% of the Fund's net assets will be invested in ADRs and any other transferable securities which are not listed or traded on a Recognised Market.